NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### Phases and Hooks
 Nix package derivations are separated into [phases](https://nixos.org/manual/nixpkgs/unstable/#sec-stdenv-phases), each of which is intended to control some aspect of the build process.

+We saw earlier how the `stdenv` expected the project's `Makefile` to have an `install` target, and failed when it didn't.
+To fix this, we defined a custom `installPhase`, containing instructions for copying the `icat` binary to the correct output location, in effect installing it.

+Up to that point, the `stdenv` automatically determined the `buildPhase` information for our `icat` package.

 During derivation realisation, there are a number of shell functions ("hooks", in `nixpkgs`) which may execute in each derivation phase, which do things like set variables, source files, create directories, and so on.
-These are run both before and after each phase, controlling the build environment and helping to prevent environment-modifying behavior defined within packages from creating sources of nondeterminism within and between Nix derivations.
+These are specific to each phase, and run both before and after that phase's execution, controlling the build environment and helping to prevent environment-modifying behavior defined within packages from creating sources of nondeterminism within and between Nix derivations.

-It's good practice when packaging for `nixpkgs` to include calls to these hooks in the derivation phases you define, even when you don't make direct use of them; this facilitates easy [overriding](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) of specific parts of the derivation later, in addition to the previously-mentioned reproducibility benefits.
+It's good practice when packaging software with Nix to include calls to these hooks in the derivation phases you define, even when you don't make direct use of them; this facilitates easy [overriding](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) of specific parts of the derivation later, in addition to the previously-mentioned reproducibility benefits.

-Nix automatically determined the `buildPhase` information for our `icat` package, but we needed to define a custom `installPhase` which we should now adjust to call the appropriate hooks:
+We should now adjust our `installPhase` to call the appropriate hooks:

 ```nix
 # icat.nix